 You can also sort categories using the other columns in the Category Table.
-Your categories will be sorted according to the column you’ve selected (i.e. Name, Description, etc.) …
+Your categories will be rearranged according to the column you’ve selected (i.e. Name, Count, etc.) …

-Search for categories by typing in a keyword into the search field and clicking on the ‘Search Categories’ button …
+This feature is useful if your site has many categories.
+To locate a specific category, type in a keyword into the search field and click on the ‘Search Categories’ button …

-To specify how many categories per page, click on the ‘Screen Options’ tab at the top of your screen …
+To select how many categories per category page, click on the ‘Screen Options’ tab in the top right-hand side of your screen …

-Type in the number of categories per page you would like to show in the Categories > Pagination > Number of items per page: field.
-Note: you can also hide some or all of the columns (e.g. ‘Description’, ’Slug’, etc.).
-Click the ‘Apply’ button to save your changes …
+Input the number of categories per page you would like to show in the Categories > Pagination > Number of items per page: field.
+Note: you can also hide some or all of the columns (e.g. ‘Description’, ’Slug’, ‘Count’), and click the ‘Apply’ button …

 WordPress Post Categories – Grouping Features

 Click on an entry in the ‘Count’ column …